• Home

 What You'll Do

-You write in response to a prompt designed to help you access and process difficult material.
-This is private writing—continuous, uncensored, for your eyes only unless you choose to share.
+You write in response to a prompt that bridges the book's themes with your own experience.
+This is private, exploratory writing—uncensored and unpolished, for your eyes only unless you choose to share.

 You'll receive: